VeeeneX/kubernetes-operators-in-python/README.md

     --output=yaml > app/manifests/deployment.yaml
 ```

+With `docker.io/library/app:v1.0.1` as our image.
 When in doubt use `kubectl explain deployment.spec.template.spec`

 ```yaml
 volumes: